LexLobachev/library_parse/README.md

 $ python3 render_website.py --json_path some_path
 ```

-## Run your offline library
+## Run your library locally

 - Download code
 - Go to the project folder
 - Python 3.11 should already be installed
 - Create a virtual environment and enter it:

    ```bash